-Active transport such as walking and cycling is recognised by the World Health Organisation as being critical towards reducing deaths related to physical inactivity.
+Active transport includes such as walking, and cycling and other e-mobility devices (e.g. e-scooters, e-wheels, e-skateboards, hoverboards, e-unicycles and e-skates).
+This type of transport is recognised by the World Health Organisation as being critical towards reducing deaths related to physical inactivity.
 Often walking is avoided because of environments which may be perceived as unsafe or inaccessible, inadequate conveniences on the journey, or lengthy distances to cover.
 Without action, our transport networks and travel patterns will remain poorly integrated and sustainability improvements will be limited.
 Improvements to the actual and perceived safety of sustainable travel will encourage behaviour change and complement broader road safety initiatives.
+Improvements to the connectivity of the network and the actual and perceived safety of this type of travel will encourage behaviour change and complement broader road safety initiatives.